 - Make Ahead & Freezing Instructions: Assembled cake is best enjoyed within 3 days.
 Refrigerate assembled cake until ready to serve.
 After a few hours, the frosting will “set” and you can lightly cover with plastic wrap until ready to display and serve.
 You can make the cake ahead of time before assembling it, too.
 The cake layers can be baked, cooled, and covered tightly at room temperature overnight.
 Likewise, the frosting can be prepared then covered and refrigerated overnight.
 Let the frosting sit at room temperature to slightly soften for 20 minutes before assembling and frosting.
 (You may need to beat the refrigerated frosting in the mixer for 1-2 minutes if it’s particularly solid.
 Feel free to add a Tablespoon of milk or heavy cream to soften it up as it mixes, too.)
 Crumb-coated cakes can be frozen up to 2-3 months.
 Cover with 2 layers of plastic wrap and 1 layer of aluminum foil.
 Freeze.
 When ready, thaw overnight in the refrigerator.
 Unfrosted cake layers can also be frozen up to 2-3 months.
 Thaw overnight in the refrigerator and bring to room temperature before decorating/serving.
 See how to freeze cakes for detailed instructions on freezing cake layers.

 - Cake Flour: If you can’t get your hands on cake flour, use this cake flour substitute.

-- More flavors, fillings, sizes, and decoration ideas: See blog post above.
+- More flavors, fillings, sizes, decoration ideas, and special tools: See blog post above.

 - Why is everything at room temperature?
 All refrigerated items should be at room temperature so the batters mix together easily and evenly.
 Read here for more information about the importance of room temperature ingredients.

 Keywords: wedding cake, layer cake, tiered cake, vanilla cake